UCBASiCS/FFAST/README.md

 Fast Fourier Aliasing-based Sparse Transform (FFAST) for calculating the Discrete Time Fourier (DFT) transform signals having sparse spectrum.

-The distribution contains C++ code for the FFAST engine and example runs.
+The distribution contains C++ source code for the FFAST engine, demo files and MATLAB scripts that interact with the tool.

 Idea behind FFAST
 ====

 The algorithm cleverly induces sparse graph alias codes in the DFT domain, by sub-sampling of the time-domain samples.
 The resulting sparse graph alias codes are then exploited in a peeling decoder.

-Besides the exactly sparse spectrum, the algorithm can handle both the noisy setting and signals with approximately sparse spectra.
+Besides the noiseless and exactly sparse spectrum, the algorithm can handle the noisy setting.
+The algorithm is also observed to perform well in the case of off-grid spectra; however, theoretical guarantees are not given for that case.

 Example usage
 ====